Our Trustees

 Gaynor

 Gaynor Fanning has been an attendee and board member of Proud 2 b Parents for a number of years.
-Her birth son has attended the meet ups since a young age and now as a teenager attends P 2 b Me youth group events.
+Her birth son has attended the meet ups since a young age and now as a teenager attends Proud 2 b Me Youth Group events.
 She works for a local authority as a senior Social Worker and has done for 36 years.
 Her specialism is within the Adoption Support service.
 Also, she sits as a member on the Adoption panel for a RAA.

 Samuel